“We’re having a baby”, you shriek in utter joy!

 Bloody hell!
 Are we all absolutely fooked then?
 Though from my writings, it may appear so, in my book, if you can make it through the first 18 months of intensity and insanity, then you’re going to come out the other end rock solid as the stormy seas eventually settle.
 In the meantime, look out for my follow up post on what I learnt from our own big old hairy relationship test….

 How did your relationship survive the first year of baby?
+Did you feel naive for shrieking “We’re having a baby!” in blissful ignorance of the hard work to come?
 What did you find the hardest?
 Do leave a comment and share…